Does housework count as exercise?

 While it offers a chance to burn off a few more calories a day, housework shouldn't be your only form of physical exercise as the amount of activity isn't enough to keep you in shape in and of itself.

 “Does housework count as exercise?” is a fairly common question.
-Yet housewives and weekend cleaners no longer have an excuse to shy away from the gym since a recent study has proven that housework, while a good opportunity to get up and moving, doesn’t replace the regular physical activity.
+Yet housewives and weekend cleaners no longer have an excuse to shy away from the gym.
+A recent study has proven that housework, while a good opportunity to get up and moving, doesn’t replace regular physical activity.

 Does housework count as exercise?
 No.

-It may be fun to make a game of brooms and sponges, but it’s not replacement for taking up a sport.
-Most people don’t consider housework as true exercise.
-That’s because sports and exercise are considered an intentional form of working out (just like strolling around the mall isn’t considered on par with a hike).
+It may be fun to make a game of brooms and sponges, but it’s no replacement for doing sport.
+When asked does housework count exercise, most people will say no. That’s because sports and exercise are considered an intentional form of working out (just like strolling around the mall isn’t considered on par with a hike).

 Exercise causes your body to burn energy and must involve all the muscles in the body.
 But isn’t wiping streaks from your window and scrubbing dirty plates a sweaty job?
 While you might get a bit warm, it doesn’t have quite the same impact as a gym workout does, according to a study by the University of Ulster in Northern Ireland.